Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 Eat High Fat

 Fat is the key element of fertility.
 It provides essential building blocks for our cells and helps synthesize vital reproductive hormones.
-Dietary fat provides our bodies with energy and essential fatty acids that it can’t produce on its own.
+Dietary fat provides the body with energy and essential fatty acids that it can’t produce on its own.
 The fatty acids from animal meat assist with blood clotting and increase brain function.
-Fat also enables the body to absorb essential vitamins like A, D, and E, which all increase fertility.
+Fat also enables the body to absorb essential vitamins like A, D, and E, which all have been shown to support fertility.
 The most important benefit of eating fat for fertility is that it helps to reduce inflammation!

 Omega-3 fatty acids and saturated fat may help reduce inflammation, whether it’s through intravenous intralipids or dietary consumption .
 Fat is believed to hinder the activity of harmful cells that trigger an immune response and cause inflammation.
 At CNY Fertility, we recommend eating a high fat, moderate protein, and low to no carbohydrate diet, nicknamed the B.E.B.B.I.
 Diet Bacon, Eggs, Butter, Beef, and Ice cream made from full-fat heavy cream (with little sugar).